 ‘It is all consistent with the context of what is happening on the hill.
 In a festival of the moon, Amunet could be expected to be dominant.
 However, why did these Egyptian gods have such a prominent place in this ceremony?
 I think I have been told that the celebration of the new moon was or is predominantly a Jewish tradition, but I suppose that might have originated in Egypt?
 He looked off into the distance.
 ‘And, to repeat your question why was the Earl involved in all this?’

 John found himself saying, ‘If he has not told us, we need not know.’

 After a moment’s thought, Piers nodded.

 John dropped his voice to a whisper.
 He spoke quickly.
-‘Pipa is coming,’ and then, urgently, ‘But later, tomorrow, or the day after, I want to tell me all you know about the Gods, and not just Amun and Amunet.’
+‘Pipa is coming,’ and then, urgently, ‘But later, tomorrow, or the day after, I want you to tell me all you know about the Gods, and not just Amun and Amunet.’

 He looked up and smiled at Pipa.
 Paying compliments to women obviously worked.
-Pipa had a mug of ale in her hand, and was now fiercely determined to be friendly.
+Pipa had a mug of ale in her hand and was now fiercely determined to be friendly.

 ‘I noticed you slip away.
 You did not take my advice!
 Now, did you see anything up there?’ she asked.

-They both slowly shook their heads before Piers replied, ‘Except one of the most beautiful views I have ever seen.’
+They both slowly shook their heads before Piers replied.
+‘Except one of the most beautiful views I have ever seen.’